OOPs Concepts in Java: Encapsulation, Abstraction, Inheritance, Polymorphism

 }

-The 'Dog' class in this Java example inherits from the 'Animal' class to show inheritance in action.
+The 'Dog' class in the Java Online Compiler inherits from the 'Animal' class to show inheritance in action.
 The 'Dog' class adds its own method 'bark' and inherits the 'eat' and 'sleep' methods from the 'Animal' class.
 A "Dog" object called "Buddy" is created in the "main" method, and its methods are used to demonstrate how a subclass can utilize and expand the features of its superclass.

 Output